mmayeras/mmayeras.github.io/content/posts/openshift/gitopslab/gitopslab.md

 {{< /admonition >}}

-The required is available in these repositories :
+The demo assets are available in these repositories :

 - [openshift-pipelines-aap-ee](https://github.com/mmayeras/openshift-pipelines-aap-ee)
   The main repository to deploy and configure the operators